 Unlike command-and-control programs in which individual emitters have to demonstrate compliance with a specified emissions limitation for each pollutant, under a cap-and-trade program, compliance is determined differently.
-It is structured to ensure that emitters have the requisite allowances at the end of the compliance period, and so there are no economic benefits associated with not having sufficient allowances.
+It is structured to ensure that emitters have the requisite allowances at the end of the compliance period.
 EGUs in the RGGI states must surrender allowances equal to their reported emissions during a compliance period.